christianzabala/christianzabala.github.io/_posts/2019-09-20-How-I-passed-CCNA-R&S-and-What-are-my-resources?.md

+---
-## How I passed CCNA R&S and what are my resources?
+title: How I passed CCNA R&S and what are my resources?
+excerpt: "How to pass the CCNA Routing and Switching 200-125 Cisco Exam, What are the possible resources can be used"
+categories:
+  - Networking
+tags:
+  - Cisco
+  - CCNA
+  - Routing
+  - Switching
+  - Video Courses
+  - Books
+---

 In this post I will share my  journey on conquering the CCNA Routing & Switching certification exam.
 I have first List the resources that I studied on this post because not might all people are interested on my short story, but  if you have time